Inatysco/IPFS-network-analysis/README.md

 2. Convert the log file into a file that can be imported in a SQL database

+First, download the Maxmind databases containing information on IP addresses and Autonomous systems.
+This can be done by registering a free license key on https://www.maxmind.com/en/geolite2/signup?lang=en and using the ``geoipupdate`` software program.
+This downloads the database in /var/lib/GeoIP/ directory.

+Then launch the python script to convert the log file into a list of SQL commands.
 ```
 export IPFS_URLS="http://127.0.0.1:5001" # the url to the API of the IPFS node previously launched
-python 2_analyse_ipfs_log.py mylog.log > mylog.db
+python scripts/2_analyse_ipfs_log.py mylog.log > mylog.db
 ```

-The output is a file with SQL command that can be then imported in an SQL database (postgresql)

 ## SQL import

+The previous output is a file with SQL command that can be then imported in an SQL database (postgresql)

 1. Create schema

 ```
-psql database user < 3_schema.sql
+psql database user < scripts/3_schema.sql
 ```

 2. Import previously analysed data